Coronavirus Vaccine

 Bacteria,

-one of the infectious agents was first identified by Robert Koch in the 1800s, and he was also able to grow bacteria in agar in his
+one of the infectious agents, were first identified by Robert Koch in the 1800s, and he was also able to grow bacteria in agar in his

 laboratory.